chibashr/netWORKS/plugins/command_manager/README.md

 3. Choose the command set appropriate for your devices
 4. Select commands to run
 5. Click "Run Selected" or "Run All"

+### Searching Commands

+You can quickly find commands in the command table:

+1. Type any part of the command name, syntax, or description in the search box
+2. The command table will filter in real-time, showing only matching commands
+3. Clear the search box to show all commands again

+### Running Custom Commands

+You can also run custom commands without creating a command set:

+1. Enter your command in the custom command field at the bottom of the dialog
+2. Select the devices to run the command on
+3. Click "Run Custom Command"

+By default, a safety check is enabled that will warn you when attempting to run non-"show" commands that might modify device configuration.

 ### Device Groups and Subnets